World Evangelical Alliance Theological Commission

+History

 TAP had already become a catalyst for developing programs of Theological Education by Extension in several areas, assisting faculty development and publishing materials for theological educators and students.
 An association to promote its work in Asia (later Asia Theological Association) was also established in 1971.
 The successful inauguration of these activities meant that the WEF Theological Commission could be established at the 6th General Assembly of WEF in mid-1974, with an eleven-man international executive.

 The first full scale consultation was held in London September 1975 with the theme, "The Church and Nation".
 In subsequent years several consultations were conducted, sometimes in cooperation with other bodies, such as the Lausanne Theology Working Group (LTWG), with the papers usually being published in book form.
+One of the important functions of the Commission was to encourage the formation of organisations to accredit evangelical theological education, which it 1980 formed their own association, the International Council of Accrediting Associations (ICAA) (International Council for Evangelical Theological Education).
 Important consultations were held in 1980 with multiple conferences on topics such as development and the simple life style, which was followed in 1982 by the influential Consultation on the Relationship between Evangelism and Social Responsibility (CRESR).
 Equally important was the 1983 conference on the "Nature and Mission of the Church".

 The Executive met annually, with a larger number of people forming the Commission, meeting triennially.
 Bruce Nicholls continued his role as Executive Director until 1986.
 During this time he travelled extensively around the world, networking, developing ways of assisting theological education and raising funds.
-One of the important functions of the Commission was to encourage the formation of organisations to accredit evangelical theological education, which later formed their own association, the International Council of Accrediting Associations (ICAA) (now International Council for Evangelical Theological Education ICETE).

 Another important function of the TC was the establishment of Study Units (Faith and Church, Ethics and Society etc.) headed up by key theologians such as Dr Donald A Carson and Dr Ronald Sider.
 Their consultations and publications contributed greatly to the development of evangelical thinking and action around the world.
 It also inaugurated the journal of social ethics, Transformation, which later passed to other auspices.
 The TC also engaged in a long dialogue with the Roman Catholic Church.